ndlib/marble-web/content/pages/portfolios-teaching.md

 * [Connect with the Snite Museum of Art](https://sniteartmuseum.nd.edu/about-us/contact-us/)

 ## Other tools
-* Read the case study: (Stories of Power and Diversity During COVID: Building an Online Exhibition with Primary Sources)[https://curate.nd.edu/show/3b591834b82], which describes how two RBSC curators leveraged Marble in a winter session course
+* Read the case study: [Stories of Power and Diversity During COVID: Building an Online Exhibition with Primary Sources](https://curate.nd.edu/show/3b591834b82), which describes how two RBSC curators leveraged Marble in a winter session course.